What Is EBIT (Earnings Before Interest And Tax)?

-EBIT or the operating income is the profitability measurement which determines the company’s operating profit and is calculated by deducting the cost of the goods sold and the operating expenses incurred by the company from the total revenue.
+EBIT, or the operating income, is the profitability measurement that determines the company’s operating profit and is calculated by deducting the cost of the goods sold and the operating expenses incurred by the company from the total revenue.

 #1 – Revenue

-Revenue is the main source of income in the business which is generated from the sale of goods and services during the normal course of its business.
+Revenue is the main source of income in the business, which is generated from the sale of goods and services during its normal business.

 #2 – Cost of Goods Sold (COGS)

 The cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. refers to the direct cost incurred in producing finished goods and selling services.
 This includes the purchase cost of raw materials, direct labor, and other overhead expenses.
 The COGS formula for the cost of goods sold is:

 COGS = Opening inventory + purchases of raw material + direct labor + overheads – closing inventory